pop-os/beta/README.md

 This workspaces video describes new keyboard shortcuts: https://youtu.be/v9oVZwJrjOc

-We are conducting user testing with this beta release. **If you are interested in participating in remote user testing with our UX architect DO NOT INSTALL THE BETA YET**.
-Contact Maria @ ux@system76.com with your interest.
-We will be choosing up to 10 participants.

 **THIS IS A BETA**.
 Bugs are expected and re-installs likely.

 ## Testing and Reporting Issues